Cell Cycle

 The cell cycle is the fundamental cycle of cell reproduction, which allows the growth of multicellular organisms and tissue repair.
 In addition, it causes the proliferation necessary to, for example, generate the critical cell mass for form embryos of future new individuals of the species.

-You may be interested: Native Species
+You may be interested: Cell Theory

 It is a process that is carried out constantly.
 It is encoded in our DNA itself, so it is one of the fundamental and original cycles of eukaryotic cellular life.